 Wear a skirt on a chilly trail in the fall and spring?

 When (if?) the day warms up, off go the leggings, leaving you free to enjoy the mild (hopefully sunny) weather when your legs get sweaty.

-The skirt has a lot of nice trail features:
+The bottom layer has a lot of nice trail features:

 Look at all the great features, making these a smart pick with or without a skirt: